 Access to the pier is at the end of 12th Avenue South, and there is a pay parking lot located here.
 You can also find beach access points and metered parking at regular intervals on either side of 12th Avenue, and these are generally less busy than the area right around the pier.

-2. Dining and Shopping on 5th Avenue
+2. Have a Delightful Meal on 5th Avenue

-Lined with cafés and restaurants with patio seating, high-end boutiques, a famous ice-cream shop, and posh hotels, this is a great place to dine or even go for an evening walk to watch the steady parade of cars cruising the strip.
+Lined with cafés and restaurants with patio seating, high-end boutiques, a famous ice cream shop, and posh hotels, this is a great place to dine or even go for an evening walk to watch the steady parade of cars cruising the strip.

-Since this is Naples, it's probably easy to understand why a disproportionate number of the restaurants along here are Italian.
+Since this is Naples, it's probably easy to understand why a disproportionate number of the restaurants here are Italian.
 You can also find Middle Eastern, Asian, French, and classic American options.

 One of the great attractions of Naples is the Gulf of Mexico and its azure blue waters.
 A fun way to get out and enjoy all that the ocean has to offer is on a boat tour, which might include a stop on a deserted sand island.
 Along the way, there's a chance you'll see dolphins surfing in the boat's wake or manatees cruising slowly just beneath the surface.

 4. Third Street South & the Farmer's Market